guettli/missing-internet-specs/README.md

 A simple solution could look like this: If a user has the address `foo@example.com`, then his profile URL is `https://example.com/~foo`.
 This can be a html page created from user "foo".
 Other URLs should get defined.
 For example `https://example.com/~foo/profile.jpg` with a profile picture of the user.

-## Creating group, easy like in WhatsApp
+## Creating groups, easy like in WhatsApp

 Creating a new group for email communication should be as easy as in WhatsApp.